terraform-google-modules/terraform-example-foundation/3-projects/README.md

 1. Run terraform apply

 ### Subnetting Module (Optional)
 This module enables users to allocate subnets with the project creation.
+The subnet can be used to host GCE or GKE in the application.
 To use this module, the following code needs to be uncommented.

 #### *single_project/main.tf*
 ```